Gavin-Austin/control-app/developer_README.md

 # Control App
-A Python generated GUI that allows a user to control Group B.1's vehicle.
+A Python generated GUI that allows a user to control a vehicle using a Raspberry Pi 4, servo motors, and DC motors.

 ## Developer Documentation